lichesstrends/aggregator/README.md

 - With `--save`, results are persisted using **SQLx** either to a **local SQLite file** or to a **Postgres** database (depending on your `DATABASE_URL`).
 Batched upserts and transactions are used for speed.
 - Without `--save` → **no DB connections or writes**

-The following tables are created (if not already present) when saving :
+The following tables are created (if not already present) when saving:
 - **`aggregates`** — aggregated counts
   - `month` (TEXT, e.g. `YYYY-MM`)
   - `eco_group` (TEXT, e.g. `B20`, `C00`, `U00`)